au-williams/discord-bot/readme.md

   ]);
   ```

   _[Cron](https://en.wikipedia.org/wiki/Cron#CRON_expression) is a job scheduler that runs functions on an [expression](https://devhints.io/cron), like every 5 minutes or every Saturday at 9 AM.
 The bot framework automatically schedules the Cron jobs you create here.
-You can customize the Cron job with the following setters ..._
+You can customize your Cron job with the following setters ..._

   | Setters      | Required | Purpose                                                              |
   | ------------ | -------- | -------------------------------------------------------------------- |